bigunclemax/ford_s3_quake_mod/README.md

 **⚠️ Bluetooth connections are not supported and will not work**

 The game input relies on self written lib on top of QNX usb-hid subsystem.
-It **supports USB mouse and keyboard** and also it supports several game controllers.
+It **supports USB mouse and keyboard** and also it **supports HID compatibe game controllers**.

 Tested gamepads list:
  - PS4 Dualshock
  - PS5 DualSense
+ - GameSir T3 Lite (GameSir Tegenaria Lite)

 This list is not complete, therefore feel free to test others and let us know if they works 😉

+## Sound
+To get sound, switch your audio source to Bluetooth or USB before launching the game.

 ## Known bugs and limitations
-- No sound.
-  Sound part in not ported yet.

 - Popup "USB device not supported".
   Just ignore this message.
 It doesn't affect to anything.